nicksellen/projects/baseNode_docConst.md

 1. Member
 	1. A person most deeply engages with the space as a member.
 A member may stay in the space indefinitely.
 	1. To apply for membership a person must have spent at least 28 days as a volunteer in total.
-	1. An applicant becomes a member by decision of the entire membership, resident and remote.
-Without publicly discussing the applicant, each member should secretly vote whether they 'support', 'accept' or 'oppose' the applicant becoming a member at that time:
-		1. If there are only 'support' votes, the applicant becomes a member without further discussion or
-		1. else the result should be discussed and then the vote repeated:
-			1. Now if there are 3 or more times as many 'support' votes to 'oppose' votes, the applicant becomes a member without further discussion or
-			1. else the individual remains a non-member and should not be considered again for membership for at least 28 days.
 	1. A member ceases to be a member:
 		* at their request (automatically switching to volunteer) or
 		* if they have been absent from the space for more than 6 calendar months (automatically switching to volunteer) or
 		* if they have their member status revoked or
 		* if they have been asked to leave temporarily or indefinitely.

+## Application procedure
+1. Participants are provided with a method to anonymously vote ‘support’, ‘accept’ or ‘oppose’.
+(Anonymity is used to counteract [groupthink](https://en.wikipedia.org/wiki/Groupthink) and [peer pressure](https://en.wikipedia.org/wiki/Peer_pressure).)
+1. The application should be publicly discussed, but only after a mock vote.
+(The mock vote is used to counteract [anchoring](https://en.wikipedia.org/wiki/Anchoring) during the discussion.)
+1. After discussion, a binding vote is taken:
+	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the application succeeds or
+	1. else the application fails and the applicant should not reapply for the specified grace period.

 ## Operational change
 1. Individual action